genestack/user-docs/docs/user-guide/quick-start/consumer-gui.md

 Apply filters to search for specific studies.
 For example, select filters using the criteria in the panel on the left, such as Data Class, Organism, etc.

+!!! info
-!!! info "The exact filters you see may vary depending on the data contained within your ODM.
-Administrators can lock which facets are available for all users."
+    The exact filters you see may vary depending on the data contained within your ODM.
+Administrators can lock which facets are available for all users.

 <figure markdown="span">
   ![Filters](quick-start-images/filters.png){ width="700" }